How To Choose the Best Consumer Wearable for your Research

 3. Battery Life

 If participants are required to wear or use a device for a specific number of days, then the device should have sufficient battery length to support this duration.
-The majority of smartwatches on the market have a battery life of about 3-7 days.
+Many smartwatches on the market have a battery life of about 3-7 days.
 There are devices, however, that can run anywhere from a few weeks without charging, to 6 months.
 This can be extremely beneficial if your participants may not have stable access to electricity, for example, or if you do not want to task them with charging their devices too often.
+Apple Watches, on the other hand, have a shorter battery life and are designed for daily charging.

-For a balance of features and battery life, we recommend the Garmin Vivosmart 5 and Fitbit Charge 5 which both last up to 7 days on a single charge (also depending on which metrics you’re collecting and the sampling rate).
+For a balance of features and battery life, we recommend the Garmin Vivosmart 5 which lasts up to 7 days on a single charge (also depending on which metrics you’re collecting and the sampling rate).

 4. Budget